zanesterling/rts/LOG.md

 be to give each unit a UID.
 That way the ability can store just the UID, and look up its caster or target when it's cast.

+---

+Done!
+Buildings can train units.
+I did it as described above, by introducing UIDs for units and buildings.
+I also had to add a concept of UnitType, so that the building knows what the unit's fields should look like.

+There are still some rough edges that I'd like to sand off:
+- buildings don't show the status of training in progress,
+- you have to press the train button and then click, instead of just pressing the train button,
+- and units all get put in the same spot.
+If you queue up a few units and then sit back, the game will put them all on top of each other.
+I might not fix this one until I have some idea how I want to handle collisions.

 ## 2024-02-29
 Today adding buildings.
 A lot of the logic should be same as units: they can be selected, they have abilities ... probably other things are shared too.